Home

 Scott 713-714

-December 25 marks the Nativity, as the Latin phrase has it, Nativitas Domini Nostri Iesus Christi, "Nativity of Our Lord and Savior Jesus Christ".
+Today, December 25, is Christmas Day, or more formally the Feast of the Nativity of the Lord.
+It is represented in the Latin phrase Nativitas Domini Nostri Iesus Christi, "Nativity of Our Lord and Savior Jesus Christ".
 It is sometimes abbreviated on Vatican City stamps as “Nativitas D. N. I. Christi.”

-Vatican City issued its first Nativity stamp in 1959, a manger scene by Raphael (Scott 266-268).
-Nativity stamp issues continued annually to 1968, and then resumed thereafter in 1982 with the nativity scene by Enrico Manfrini (Scott 713-714).
-The designs of the stamps are based on paintings by artists from the Renaissance to the present day.
-Some of the stamps issued in the 1960s were commissioned from non-European artists.
+Vatican City's first set of Christmas stamps depicted the Nativity as presented in a manger scene by Raphael (Scott 266-268, 1959).
+Nativity stamp issues continued annually to 1968, and, after a 14-year hiatus, returned in 1982 with the nativity scene by Enrico Manfrini (Scott 713-714).
+Over the years, the designs of the stamps for Christmas have been based on paintings and other works of art by artists from the earliest days of the Church, through the Renaissance to the present day.

 Christmas 1994: Nativity by Tinteretto